sogartar/and_justice_for_all/README.md

 not picking any of them.
 I am afraid that nerfing them further would break the game, making it significantly harder to survive.

+### Entity and Party Strength
 NPC strength has been rebalanced to reflect the perk changes.
+Player character strength calculation has been changed to reflect the bonus to secondary attributes per level.
+With each level the strength is increase by 2.1 instead of 2.

 ### Feedback